 Todd and his kids Savannah and Grayson participated in the notorious Sharknado 4 in 2016: The 4th Awakens.
 The Chrisley’s (who starred in the critical blowout as oneself) appeared alongside a lineup of stars including Tara Reid, Ian Ziering, Masella Lusha, and last but not least, the great Berlin Wall killer himself, David Hasselhoff.

 Todd was born in Georgia on April 6, 1969, to a stay-at-home mother, Faye, and war veteran, Gene Chrisley.
 After Todd, Fay and Gene had two more kids, Randy and Derrick.
 Tragically, Derrick died while still a kid, leaving the family in such a devastating state that even all these years later, they still refuse to talk about it.

 Todd Chrisley: Country star?

-Some of those sexuality rumors are from Todd Chrisley’s son
+Some of those sexuality rumours are from Todd Chrisley’s son.

 Kyle Chrisley told Life & Style that his father is gay.
 “All people he considers his world’s best friends … they’re gay,”